The Worst Weight Loss Bad Habit

 I think some people like the texture of pistachios, or salty potato chips, or maybe sweet things, and they just have to have that sensation when they watch TV, and one reason why it’s so dangerous is you go on 'automatic pilot' and you might not be aware of what you’re eating.

 Maybe you like ice cream at night and the texture and cold of these kinds of buttery, creamy things.

-So, just be aware of what you’re doing and what you’re eating is doing in terms of its bad effect upon your weight and your insulin.
-If you’re hungry, simply add more fat at the dinner, so you can go longer without eating yet again and spiking that insulin.
+So, just be aware of what you’re doing and what you’re eating is doing in terms of its bad effects on your weight and on your insulin.
+If you’re hungry, simply add more fat during dinner, so you can go longer without eating yet again and spiking that insulin.

 Here’s one of them.

 If you find that you’re often in this kind of automatic pilot state, putting things in your mouth for pleasure, try to get your mind off of it with a healthier habit, a hobby, or at least healthy snacks.
 (These, too, will cause an insulin spike, so if you can, try other things on the list below instead!)

 Things to do to keep you from mindless snacking eating at night: